Monomol/WindowsShutdownFromSleep/README.md

 ## Setup
 1. Clone this repository to a desired location
 2. Run setup.ps1 as an administrator
-3. Either manually run the task "ShutdownSleepDeamon" in the task scheduler or restart your computer

 ## Disclaimer
 * I renounce any responsibility for any damages (most likely loss of your data) caused by my code.
 I created this with the best intentions, but I cannot guarantee this code works the way intended.
 Use it at your own risk.